4 Reasons To Take in a Renter and 7 Ways To Avoid Problems When You Do

 You deserve a comfortable retirement.

-Subscribe to After 50 Finances, our weekly newsletter dedicated to people 50 years and older.
+That's why our weekly newsletter, After 50 Finances, is dedicated to people 50 years and older.

-Each week we feature financial topics and other issues important to the 50+ crowd that can help you plan for a comfortable retirement even if you haven't saved enough.
+Each week we feature financial topics and lifestyle issues important to the 50+ crowd that can help you plan for and enjoy a comfortable retirement even if you haven't saved enough.

 Subscribers get The After 50 Finances Pre-Retirement Checklist for FREE!

 We respect your privacy.
+We hate spam.
 Unsubscribe at any time.

-4 Reasons to Take in a Renter
+4 Reasons To Take in a Renter

 Let’s look at four reasons why you’d want to take in a renter and seven suggestions on how to do it without creating problems.